awa03/Computer-Science-Notes/Summer2024/CDA3100/DigitalLogic.md

 We can therefore simply control of the ALU by combining the Carry In and Binvert to a single control line called BNE gate.

+For the **SLT** (Set Less Than), operation we simply need to subtract the source from the destination and see if the value is less than 0.
+To do this we only need to check the sign bit (31).
+However this arises the problem of overflow.
+We can identify this by checking if the carryIn and carryOut of the most significant are different.

+### Less Than Line
+- The less than line used the sign bit of the result
+- The sign bit is correct when there is no overflow

+### Sequential Logic
+- Uses the concept of an internal state which reflects a current snapshot of the circuit.
+This state may change over time

+#### Clocks
+- n sequential logic, there is also the notion of a clock, which is used to decide when an element that contains a state should be updated
+- Clocks are simply a free-running signal with a fixed cycle time (clock period).
+The clock period is divided into two portions: high and low voltage.
+- Rising edge
+- Falling Edge
+- **Edge Triggered clocking** refers to the scheme in which all state changes occur on some particular

+****

+### Finite State Machines
+- The counter will have a load input and an "L" input.
+When load is 1, Q = L at the next clock cycle.
+Otherwise Q = D at the next clock cycle
+- How do we make this happen
+- Use a 2-1 selector in front of each D input.
+Use load as the select signal.
+One of the input is the D feedback signal from the counter, the other is L.

+#### States
+- The set of states correspond to all the possible combinations of the internal storage

+> [!IMPORTANT]
+> Regular Expressions lack context

+### The Program Counter
+- We have seen the PC in passing before.
+It is the special register that contains the address of the instruction being executed right now.
+- The PC is implemented as a counter with a second load input
+- The PC will
+	- Increment by 4 if there no jump or branches
+	- Be loaded with the address of the instruction to be jumped if there is a jump or a branch

+### Combinational and Sequential Circuits

+### Parody Checker
+- Checks the number of odd bits, output based on this
+- X many change evert clock cycle.
+- The circuit samples the input at every rising edge of the clock.
+If the input is 1 consider it as read a 1, else read a 0.
+- When we design states:
+	- The value of the output can be uniquely determined just by knowing the current state
+	- The future state transitions depend only on the current state and the input, not on the past inputs

+### Four Steps To Build an FSM
+- State Diagram and State Table
+- State assignment
+- Combinational logic
+- Implementation

+### Sequence Detector
+- One input X, one output O
+- X may change every clock cycle,.
+The change happens at the falling edge
+- The circuit samples the input at every rising edge of the clock.
+If the input is 1, consider as read a 1, else read a0.
+- 0 is 1 (for one clock cycle, from positive edge to positive edge) if the last three bits are 101

+> [!NOTE]
+> Information Needed for Assignment 4 stop

+****